 The firm is registered in Romania and has an internal policy of not storing any user data.
 Romanian law doesn’t impose any kind of mandatory data retention either, so it seems like the provider is covered on the privacy front.
 But there was a bit of a management shuffle recently – CyberGhost was acquired by an Israeli firm a few months ago–that might change the scenario.
 We’ll update this article if we notice anything.

 For a relatively inexpensive VPN, CyberGhost has solid encryption standards.
 It uses 256-bit AES encryption on the OpenVPN protocol which is considered robust.
-There are 1,048 servers at the time of writing, spread across 27 countries.
+There are 3,805 servers at the time of writing this update, spread across 60 countries.
 Unblocking Facebook shouldn’t pose a challenge.

 The premium version grants simultaneous access to five devices on a single plan.
 The company supports both Android and iOS and there’s native software for Windows and MacOS, too.